NCAR/DART/index.rst

 .. warning::

-  Pre-release version of DART: quantile conserving and probit transform tools
+  Pre-release version of DART: Quantile-Conserving Ensemble Filter Framework

 The Data Assimilation Research Testbed (DART) is an open-source, freely